w3c/web-of-things-framework/roadmap.md

 ### Extensible Messaging and Presence Protol (XMPP)

 [XMPP](http://xmpp.org) is a widely used pub-sub protocol based upon XML and TCP/IP.
 It is defined by a suite of IETF RFCs.
 If you're an XMPP expert and would like to help us add support for XMPP, please get involved.

+### Advanced Message Queuing Protocol (AMQP)

+AMQP is a pub-sub protocol that is based on TCP/IP, and which focuses on not losing messages regardless of failures and reboots.
+This characteristic makes AMQP attractive for robust IoT applications.
+If you are an AMQP expert and would like to help us add support for AMQP, please get involved.

+## Discovery

+Discovery for the Web of Things involves a mix of techniques.
+These include mDNS and UPnP for local area networks, involving a combination of multicast datagrams and caching of messages.
+Bluetooth and ZigBee feature discovery and pairing of devices.
+Bluetooth Smart (aka BLE) supports beacons that broadcast their presence to nearby devices.
+NFC and barcodes provide further ways to discover services.

+Another approach involves devices registering themselves with brokers that can be queried for available services.
+The broker can be a local device such as a home hub on a local area network, or it could be a server on the public Internet.
+The query service can be subject to access control policies to protect the owner's privacy.

+Discovery can be based upon social relationships between people, and between people and devices.
+This could be based upon centralised social networks, or distributed approaches.
+One idea involves _personal zones_ that enable people to manage their devices and services, and to set access control policies for sharing these with their social contacts.
+Your personal zone is associated with a URI that can be used to access it.

+### Abstraction Layer for Discovery

+We're looking to simplify discovery by decoupling scripts from the details of the underlying mechanisms outlined above.
+The idea is to provide a unified query API that can be configured to use a local or remote broker or some combination thereof.
+We want to evolve this approach through practical implementation experience with a wide variety of use cases and contexts.

+## Security, Privacy and Resilience

+Security will be very important to the growth of the IoT, and we are looking for help.
+For an indication of what we're considering, please see the list of topics for security metadata earlier in this document.

+In essence, we need good security practices to protect the Web of Things from unauthorised monitoring and attacks.
+This will involve a layered approach depending upon the need.
+For example, it may be appropriate to encrypt different kinds of data with different keys, despite running on top of the encryption offered by transport level security (TLS).

+Reslience is about system level robustness.
+The large number of IoT devices will make hardware and software faults inevitable.
+How to detect and work around these faults.
+Likewise for how to detect and graceully work around cyberattacks, or even unpexpected spikes in demand for services.
+This suggests the need for monitoring the system behaviour and raising alerts, and for policies for adapting to changes.

+Privacy can be approached in terms of access control mechanisms based on rules or capability tokens, and terms and conditions that define a business relatonship between the suppliers and consumers of services.